-603.11 Furnace connections.
-Ducts connecting to a furnace shall have a clearance to combustibles in accordance with the furnace manufacturer's installation instructions.

-603.12 Condensation.
-Provisions shall be made to prevent the formation of condensation on the exterior of any duct.

-[BS] 603.13 Flood hazard areas.
+- 603.10 Supports.
+Ducts shall be supported in accordance with SMACNA HVAC Duct Construction Standards-Metal and Flexible.
+Flexible and other factory-made ducts shall be supported in accordance with the manufacturer's instructions. - 603.11 Furnace connections.
+Ducts connecting to a furnace shall have a clearance to combustibles in accordance with the furnace manufacturer's installation instructions. - 603.12 Condensation.
+Provisions shall be made to prevent the formation of condensation on the exterior of any duct. - [BS] 603.13 Flood hazard areas.
 For structures in flood hazard areas, ducts shall be located above the elevation required by Section 1612 of the International Building Code for utilities and attendant equipment or shall be designed and constructed to prevent water from entering or accumulating within the ducts during floods up to such elevation.
-If the ducts are located below the elevation required by Section 1612 of the International Building Code for utilities and attendant equipment, the ducts shall be capable of resisting hydrostatic and hydrodynamic loads and stresses, including the effects of buoyancy, during the occurrence of flooding up to such elevation.

-603.14 Location.
-Ducts shall not be installed in or within 4 inches (102 mm) of the earth, except where such ducts comply with Section 603.8.

-603.15 Mechanical protection.
-Ducts installed in locations where they are exposed to mechanical damage by vehicles or from other causes shall be protected by approved barriers.

-603.16 Weather protection.
-Ducts including linings, coverings and vibration isolation connectors installed on the exterior of the building shall be protected against the elements.

-603.17 Air dispersion systems.
-Air dispersion systems shall:

-- 1. Be installed entirely in exposed locations. - 2.
-Be utilized in systems under positive pressure. - 3.
-Not pass through or penetrate fire-resistant-rated construction. - 4.
-Be listed and labeled in compliance with UL 2518.

-603.18 Registers, grilles and diffusers.
+If the ducts are located below the elevation required by Section 1612 of the International Building Code for utilities and attendant equipment, the ducts shall be capable of resisting hydrostatic and hydrodynamic loads and stresses, including the effects of buoyancy, during the occurrence of flooding up to such elevation. - 603.14 Location.
+Ducts shall not be installed in or within 4 inches (102 mm) of the earth, except where such ducts comply with Section 603.8. - 603.15 Mechanical protection.
+Ducts installed in locations where they are exposed to mechanical damage by vehicles or from other causes shall be protected by approved barriers. - 603.16 Weather protection.
+Ducts including linings, coverings and vibration isolation connectors installed on the exterior of the building shall be protected against the elements. - 603.17 Air dispersion systems.
+Air dispersion systems shall: - 1.
+Be installed entirely in exposed locations. - 2.
+Be utilized in systems under positive pressure. - Not pass through or penetrate fire-resistant-rated construction. - 4.
+Be listed and labeled in compliance with UL 2518. - 603.18 Registers, grilles and diffusers.
 Duct registers, grilles and diffusers shall be installed in accordance with the manufacturer's instructions.
 Volume dampers or other means of supply air adjustment shall be provided in the branch ducts or at each individual duct register, grille or diffuser.
-Each volume damper or other means of supply air adjustment used in balancing shall be provided with access.

-603.18.1 Floor registers.
-Floor registers shall resist, without structural failure, a 200-pound (90.8 kg) concentrated load on a 2-inch-diameter (51 mm) disc applied to the most critical area of the exposed face.

-603.18.2 Prohibited locations.
+Each volume damper or other means of supply air adjustment used in balancing shall be provided with access. - 603.18.1 Floor registers.
+Floor registers shall resist, without structural failure, a 200-pound (90.8 kg) concentrated load on a 2-inch-diameter (51 mm) disc applied to the most critical area of the exposed face. - 603.18.2 Prohibited locations.
 Diffusers, registers and grilles shall be prohibited in the floor or its upward extension within toilet and bathing rooms required by the International Building Code to have smooth, hard, nonabsorbent surfaces.